Skip to content

 Causes of factory farming - meat consumption

 Basically, the causes of factory farming are explained quite simply.
-Logically, of course, they also go hand in hand with some of the advantages already mentioned.
-Here are some reasons for the existence of factory farming:
+Logically, of course, they are partly accompanied by the already mentioned advantages.
+Here are a reasons for the existence of animal breeding at maximum speed:

 • Profit orientation of the economy: If there is an opportunity, usually a legal one, to produce meat as cheaply as possible, then it will be used.
-In principle, you can't blame the operators of fattening stables for this.
-Ultimately, however, it is this profit orientation that is responsible for the enormous animal suffering in factory farming.
+In principle, you can't blame the operators of fattening stables at all.
+But ultimately it is this profit orientation that is responsible for the enormous animal suffering in factory farming.

 • Global population growth: Global population growth is rapid.
-If the world's population grows by 82,377,000 people every year, the global demand for food such as meat, milk and eggs will naturally also increase.₉ This is another reason for the existence of factory farming.
+If the world's population grows by 82,377,000 people every year, the global demand for food such as meat, milk or eggs naturally increases as well.โ‚‰ This is also a reason for the existence of factory farming.

-• High interest in leather & fur products: Minks, foxes and chinchillas are actually wild animals.
-But they are bred in factory farming to meet the demand for fur clothing.
-Cows, for example, are also bred for leather production.
+• High interest in leather & fur products: Minks, foxes & chinchillas are actually wild animals.
+But you in particular are bred in factory farming to meet the demand for fur clothing.
+Cows are also bred for leather production, for example.

-• Demand for foods with animal components: Classic milk, eggs or cheeses would not exist without animal ingredients.
-Animal gelatine is also used for cornflakes, yogurts and Parmesan cheese. (see also Foods that are surprisingly not vegetarian and vegan)
+• Demand for foods with animal components: Classic milk, eggs or cheese varieties would not exist without animal ingredients.
+And animal gelatine is also used for cornflakes, yogurts or Parmesan cheese. (see also Foods that are surprisingly not vegetarian and vegan)

 Effects and consequences of factory farming